 We live in times of a wealth of research and evidence for what works in education.
 Yet student performance on standardized assessments is stagnant or declining.
 It’s time to reimagine the education ecosystem as a thriving community that values, generates, and applies relevant research evidence for teaching and learning.

-Join the LEARN Network for a summer conversation series with education leaders to discuss a vision for an evidence-based education ecosystem.
-As part of this visioning, we’ll consider the entire ecosystem of actors, organizations, processes, and resources that work together to shape education.
+This summer the LEARN Network hosted a conversation series with education leaders to discuss a vision for an evidence-based education ecosystem.
+As part of this visioning, we considered the entire ecosystem of actors, organizations, processes, and resources that work together to shape education.
 Each component plays a vital role in fostering evidence use, from classrooms to policymaking.

-The conversations will engage thought leaders with important perspectives from the district, state, and national levels, and with varying expertise from edtech and AI to policy and instruction.
-All conversations are free to attend and open to the public.
+The conversations engaged thought leaders with important perspectives from the district, state, and national levels, and with varying expertise from edtech and AI to policy and instruction.
+All conversations were free to attend and open to the public.

-The conversation series will be moderated by Victoria A. Schaefer, senior principal education researcher and technical assistance provider with SRI Education.
+The conversation series was moderated by Victoria A. Schaefer, senior principal education researcher and technical assistance provider with SRI Education.

 A conversation featuring the perspectives of former and current state education leaders who have led evidence-based initiatives in multiple states.
-Dr. Carey Wright and Dr. Jason Glass will discuss the critical steps toward inspiring large-scale change to create an education ecosystem that prioritizes proven student-focused solutions.
+Dr. Carey Wright and Dr. Jason Glass discussed the critical steps toward inspiring large-scale change to create an education ecosystem that prioritizes proven student-focused solutions.

 Panelists